Can You Get Fined for Eating and Driving in Ontario?

 Subscribe & get more from Onlia

 Distracted driving laws were put into place for good reason.
-Need some help putting things into perspective?
-Consider these statistics from CAA.
+Consider these statistics from CAA:

 - Checking a text for five seconds while driving 90 km/hour is the same as crossing an entire football field while blindfolded

-How much can you be fined for distracted driving?
+How much can I be fined under Ontario’s distracted driving laws?

-- Minimum $615 fine that can be raised to $1,000 if a summons is received or if you fight the ticket in court and lose
+- Minimum $615 fine that can be raised to $1,000 if you receive a summons or fight the ticket in court and lose

 - Three-day suspension